microbus-io/fabric/README.md

 ## Introduction

 `Microbus` is an opinionated framework for the development, deployment and operation of microservices.
 Its most notable characteristic is that it leverages NATS, a messaging bus, for communications among microservices.
+Microservices over bus = microbus.

-The framework gets involved in three conceptual areas:
+The framework involves itself in three conceptual areas:

-* Common runtime - The framework specifies rules that all microservices need to adhere to in runtime.
-This includes things like how microservices communicate, how they report metrics, where they pull config values from, how they get deployed, etc. A common set of rules is important for proper interoperability and the stability of the system as a whole.
+* Common runtime - The framework specifies rules that all microservices need to comply with during runtime.
+This includes things like how microservices [communicate](docs/tech/unicast.md), how they report metrics, where they [pull config values](docs/tech/configuration.md) from, how they get deployed, etc. A common set of rules is important for proper interoperability and the stability of the system as a whole
-* RAD tools - The framework introduces tools for the rapid development of microservices.
-The intent is for application developers to be able to focus on application business logic rather than boilerplate code.
-Developer productivity is directly correlated to customer value.
+* RAD tools - The framework introduces tools for the rapid development of microservices with the intent that application developers focus on application business logic rather than boilerplate code.
+Developer productivity is directly correlated to customer value
 * Building blocks - Certain capabilities that are the building blocks of microservices are standardized and provided by the framework.
-These serve to facilitate both of the above.
+These serve to facilitate both of the above

 `fabric` is the main project that provides the core capabilities that all `Microbus` microservices are built on.
 The [milestones](docs/milestones.md) of this project are maintained in separate branches in order to demonstrate the thinking process behind the building of this framework.